iamsaief/javascript-learn-unlearn-relearn/README.md

 2. **Creating a Promise in JavaScript:**

     - 👉 You can create a promise using the ”Promise” constructor.
-It takes a callback function with two parameters: ”resolve” and ”reject”
+It takes a callback function with two parameters: `resolve` and `reject`

     - 👉 Inside the callback, you perform your asynchronous operation (e.g., fetching data, loading an image, etc.).

-    - 👉 If everything goes well, you call ”resolve” with the result.
-If there’s an error, you call ”reject” with an error message.
+    - 👉 If everything goes well, you call `resolve` with the result.
+If there’s an error, you call `reject` with an error message.

 🧠 Remember, promises allow you to handle asynchronous operations more elegantly, making your code cleaner and easier to reason about.
 Just like a restaurant reservation, they ensure that the result will be available when needed! 🍽️